cedx/david.gulp/README.md

 $ npm install --save-dev @cedx/gulp-david
 ```

-Once the plug-in has been installed, it may be enabled inside your `gulpfile.js` with these [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) statements:
+Once the plug-in has been installed, it may be enabled inside your `gulpfile.js` file.

+## Usage
+The plug-in takes a [`package.json`](https://docs.npmjs.com/files/package.json) file as input, and scans its dependencies to check whether any one is outdated:

 ```javascript
 const {david} = require('@cedx/gulp-david');